2025 Stratford events

 This fall, Constructing Futures continues, inviting community members of all ages to shape bold new visions for Stratford.
 In October 2025, join urban planners, sustainability experts, and design thinkers for a panel discussion where your imagination takes the lead.
 After engaging with inspiring ideas, you’ll have the chance to craft your own vision for Stratford’s future using the creative materials we provide.

-📍 Exhibition Location: Copperlight / Knox Presbyterian Church
+📍 Exhibition Location: Copperlight / Knox Presbyterian Church, basement

 Flavours of Home: Stories and Meal that Connect Us